Best Portable Electronic Piano Keyboard

 Casio WK-245 76-Key Keyboard

 Our final keyboard in this category is the Casio WK-245 76-Key Touch Sensitive Keyboard ($199.00).
 Like the other Casio’s in this list, the WK-245 offers great tones, sampling, and lessons in one great keyboard.
-The 76 piano-style keys are touch responsive, give an excellent action feel to the electronic keyboard.
+The 76 piano-style keys are touch responsive, and give an excellent action feel to the electronic keyboard.

 For learning, or just practicing, the WK-245 has Casio’s integrated Step Up lessons, Auto Harmonize, and Music Challenge programs.
 You’ll also get the Casio Step-Up Lesson System, and connections to iPad apps via the USB / MIDI Interface